cypress-io/cypress/CONTRIBUTING.md

 Additionally, we test the code by running it against various other example projects in CI.
 See CI badges and links at the top of this document.

-If you're curious how we manage all of these tests in CI check out our [`circle.yml`](circle.yml) file found in the root `cypress` directory.
+If you're curious how we manage all of these tests in CI check out our [CircleCI config](.circleci/config.yml).

 #### Docker